Lana Popham: Background

-Though born in Regina, Saskatchewan, Lana Popham was raised on Quadra Island, one of the Discovery Islands off the central-east coast of Vancouver Island.
-She graduated from the University of British Columbia with a bachelor of arts in geography and a major in urban planning.
+Born in Regina, Saskatchewan, Lana Popham was raised on Quadra Island, one of the Discovery Islands off the central-east coast of Vancouver Island.
+She graduated from the University of British Columbia with a Bachelor of Arts in geography.
 She married an Oak Bay firefighter and together they had a son.
-In 1997, they developed Barking Dog Vineyard, which, in 2000, became the first certified organic vineyard on Vancouver Island.
+In 1997 they founded Barking Dog Vineyard, which became the first certified organic vineyard on Vancouver Island in 2000.

-She has participated in numerous organizations, including the Island Organic Producers Association, the Peninsula Agricultural Commission.
-In 2005, she served as president of the Wine Islands Growers Association.
+She has participated in numerous organizations, including the Island Organic Producers Association and the Peninsula Agricultural Commission, at one point serving as president of the Vancouver Island Grape Growers Association.
 She has been a member of several District of Saanich committees, including planning, transportation, and economic development committees.
 In 2007 she engaged in the "100 km Less" campaign challenging people to eliminate 100 kilometres from their weekly driving.
 In 2008 she campaigned to reduce or ban plastic shopping bags in the Capital Regional District, in favour of reusable bags.

-Popham was a candidate in the 2005 Saanich municipal elections, but did not win a seat on council.
-She began campaigning for the 2008 municipal elections but withdrew to run for the provincial NDP nomination in the Saanich South riding.
-The MLA, New Democrat David Cubberley, had announced he would not run in the next election and party rules required that his successor be female.
+Popham was a candidate in the 2005 Saanich municipal election, but did not win a seat on council.
+She began campaigning for the 2008 municipal election but withdrew to run for the provincial NDP nomination in the Saanich South riding.
+The riding's Member of the Legislative Assembly (MLA), New Democrat David Cubberley, had announced he would not run in the next election and party rules required that his successor be female.
 Being unopposed, Popham was acclaimed the NDP candidate in Saanich South for the 2009 provincial general election.

-The Saanich South election was expected to be one of the closest in the province with Popham facing former CHEK-TV reporter and news anchor and BC Liberal candidate Robin Adair, lawyer and Western Canada Concept Party leader Doug Christie, and Green Party candidate Brian Gordon.
+The Saanich South election was expected to be one of the closest in the province, with Popham facing former CHEK-TV reporter and news anchor and BC Liberal candidate Robin Adair, lawyer and Western Canada Concept Party leader Doug Christie, and Green Party candidate Brian Gordon.
 Popham was one of four candidates in the province endorsed by the Conservation Voters of BC.
-Popham won the May 12 election by 482 votes and her party formed the official opposition.
+Popham won the May 12, 2009 election by 482 votes and her party formed the official opposition.

 39th Parliament

 In the 39th Parliament she served as a member on the Select Standing Committee on Public Accounts and was the NDP agriculture and lands critic.
-To understand provincial agricultural issues better, in the summer 2009, Popham and Cariboo North MLA Bob Simpson toured the BC Interior where they met with agricultural organizations and local producers.
+To understand provincial agricultural issues better, Popham and Cariboo North MLA Bob Simpson toured the BC Interior during the summer of 2009, where they met with agricultural organizations and local producers.
 She joined with fellow NDP MLAs Scott Fraser and Claire Trevena, in conjunction with the Western Canada Wilderness Committee, in lobbying for the stop to old-growth logging on Vancouver Island and the Lower Mainland.